the-turing-way/the-turing-way/Chapter_Version_Control.md

 Git init
 ```

 in the terminal to create the Git repository (often called "repo" for short).
-This just needs to be done once per project.
+This only needs to be done once per project.

-Just think of the repository as a place where the history is being stored.
+Think of the repository as a place where the history is being stored.
 Each file in your working directory can be in one of two states: tracked or untracked by your repository.
 In short, tracked files are files that Git knows about.
 Untracked files are everything else — any files in your working directory that were not in your last snapshot.
 When you first initialise a repository with `Git init` all of your files will be untracked because your repository it doesn't *have* a previous snapshot yet, so it doesn't know about any of your files.
 Therefore your next step is to add your files to the repository using

 ```